 By: Joyce Willis, MC, LPC

-The Model of the Developmental Immaturity was developed by Pia Mellody.
-In the 1970s, Pia was working at The Meadows, a trauma and addiction Inpatient Treatment Facility.
-Pia found that she was encountering an increasing number of patients who identified less than nurturing, abusive family systems in their childhood - leading to adulthood behaviors of codependency.
-The codependency patterns translated into addictions, mood disorders and physical illness.
-Pia's continued work with patients led to the conclusion that people with codependence wind up in despair and actually die from the effects of codependence.
-Thus, the model was "born" to help patients understand the Family of Origin issues that brought them to the symptoms of their addictions, mood disorders and relationship struggles.
+The Model of Developmental Immaturity can be traced back to its creator, Pia Mellody.
+In the 1970s, while working at The Meadows, she was encountering an increasing number of patients who identified less-than-nurturing or abusive family systems in their childhood — leading to adulthood behaviors of codependency.
+Those codependency patterns translated into addictions, mood disorders, and physical illness.
+Mellody’s continued work with patients led to the conclusion that people with codependence wind up in despair and actually die from the effects of codependence.
+Thus, the model was developed to help patients understand the “family of origin” issues that have contributed to the symptoms of their addictions, mood disorders, and relationship struggles.

-The Model of Developmental Immaturity is incorporated into every facet of treatment at The Meadows; from the week-long workshops to the intensive inpatient program.
-At each level, patients receive education on The Model and learn how to identify the childhood roots of their adult behaviors.
+The Model of Developmental Immaturity is incorporated into every facet of treatment at Meadows Behavioral Healthcare, from week-long workshops to our intensive inpatient programs.
+At each level, patients receive education on the Meadows Model and learn how to identify the childhood roots of their adult behaviors.
 Therapists at The Meadows lead patients through understanding how their core issues, secondary symptoms and relational problems were set up in childhood, leading to codependence in adulthood.
-The biggest understanding that we want patients to leave treatment with is the belief in the Nature of the Child - which is the Nature of the Functional Adult; that we are inherently valuable and perfectly imperfect.
-We will further explore The Model in stages, beginning with understanding the primary symptoms of codependency and understanding The Nature of the Child.
+The biggest understanding that we want patients to leave treatment with is the belief in the Nature of the Child — which is the Nature of the Functional Adult — that we are inherently valuable and perfectly imperfect.
+We will further explore the Meadows Model in stages, beginning with understanding the primary symptoms of codependency and understanding The Nature of the Child.

-The Model of Developmental Immaturity is a model that has to do with codependency.
-Codependency is defined as a disorder of immaturity caused by relational problems.
-Understanding codependency is imperative to understanding The Model.
-There are five primary symptoms of codependency.
-These are:
+The Model of Developmental Immaturity is a model that has to do with codependency, which is defined as a disorder of immaturity caused by relational problems.
+Understanding codependency is imperative to understanding the Meadows Model.

 1. We have trouble esteeming ourselves from the idea of inherent worth.